UniverseCitiz3n/UniverseCitiz3n.github.io/_autopilot/2022-01-08-Autopilot-HyperVLab.md

 # Intro

 Welcome to the second part of the Autopilot lab.
-If you missed the first part or whish to jump further please visit
+If you missed the first part or whish to jump further please visit [Autopilot collection](https://universecitiz3n.tech/autopilot/) 🚀.

+In this part I will show you quick fix and improvement to Hyper-V lab provided by Microsoft.
+#

 See you in next! 😉 🧠